When I made that list, my first thought was, how clever! Followed shortly by my second thought, which was...I should really get out more.

 So keep going.

 And when you have blisters the size of quarters on the backs of your heels and on the soles beneath your toes, and the band-aids keep falling off, what does a true fugitive do?

 They wrap maxi pads around their feet with duct tape and keep running.

 We pick our paths and run like hell because the destiny we want isn't going to make itself.

 I got the B.A. and continued learning at that big fancy school, then that little hole-in-the-wall design place, and then I did the writing workshops here, there, and abroad.
 I completed the business courses and that web design blueprint thingy, and in the middle of all that, there was the cubes and the soulless jobs, and so on.

 From Louisiana to Tennessee, to Virginia to Ohio.
-To Seattle, Washington and now to California.
+To Seattle, Washington, California, and now Portland Oregon.